 Frances Purslow (MNCS, Dip.
 Counselling)

-I am an empathic, fully qualified and experienced therapist working in Worthing and Hove.
+I am an empathic, fully qualified and experienced therapist working in Worthing and Brighton & Hove.

 I have experience of supporting young people and adults across a variety of issues ranging from anxiety, depression, bereavement and loss, relationship issues, loneliness, low self-esteem, addiction and child abuse.
 I am happy to offer short or long term counselling, face-to-face, online and over the telephone.